wp-plugins/lazy-load-for-videos/trunk/readme.txt

 You may have to clean the website's and browser's cache.

-If you don't see a preview image instead of the Youtube video, open the article editor and update/save the article again.
+If you don't see a preview image instead of the Youtube video, open the post editor and update/save the post again.
 This should help.

 == Frequently Asked Questions ==